Zhaopudark/zhaopudark.github.io/source/_posts/data_dividing.md

 - Given a set $S$ of $N$ identical elements, i.e.,
   $S=\{s_1,s_2,\ldots,s_N\}$, where $N\in \mathbb{Z}^+$.
-- Given a list of proportions $r$, where
+- Given a vector of proportions $r$, where
   $r=[r_1,r_2,\ldots,r_n]\in \mathbb{R}_+^n,\|r\|_{1}=1,n\in \mathbb{Z}^+, n \le N$.
 - Try to divide $S$ into $n$ parts by $r$.
 - Define result vector $y=[y_1,y_2,\ldots,y_n]\in \mathbb{N}^n$, where